 If you’ve gained weight during perimenopause or menopause without changing how you eat, and you’re craving sugar harder than you ever have before, that’s not in your head and it’s not a discipline problem.
 Women gain an average of roughly 1.5 pounds a year through the menopausal transition, even with no change in calorie intake, and the hormonal shifts driving it also happen to be the exact shifts that make sugar cravings worse.
-Here’s the real mechanism behind both, and what actually helps.
+Here’s the real mechanism behind both, and what helps.

 Why weight gain shows up even when nothing else changed